linode/docs/docs/products/compute/kubernetes/guides/high-availability-control-plane/index.md

 ## Cost

-The HA control plane feature is an optional billable service that costs $60 per cluster.
+The HA control plane feature is an optional billable service that starts at $60/month per cluster, depending on region.
 For more information, see our [pricing page](https://www.linode.com/pricing/).

 {{< note type="alert" >}}
 While upgrading to an HA cluster is always possible, **downgrading your cluster is not currently supported**.
 Enabling HA is an **irreversible** change for your cluster.